pyinstaller/pyinstaller/doc/advanced-topics.rst

 implemented in the child process codepath of a frozen application built in ``onefile`` mode - i.e., the main application process and worker sub-processes spawned by the main application process via ``sys.executable``.
-The process attempts to look up the path to the executable of its parent process, and verifies that it matches its own executable, in order to ensure that the run-time environment it is supposed to inherit was indeed set up by a parent process of a ``onefile`` application.
+The process attempts to look up the originating onefile parent process based on the process ID encoded in the name of inherited top-level application directory.
+If this process is determined to be a valid ancestor process (i.e., can be found by traversing the ancestor process tree of the current process), the next step involves look-up of its executable, and ensuring that it matches the executable of the current process.

 This validation aims to prevent the ``onefile`` executable from being tricked, via a crafted set of :ref:`environment variables <bootloader environment variables>`,